-A 21-page protocol containing safety rules for the seamless operation of coastal cruise ships (passenger ferries) in Greece after the gradual lifting of the measures to curb the Coronavirus (COVID-19) was made public.
+A 21-page protocol containing safety rules for the seamless operation of coastal cruise ships (passenger ferries) in Greece after the gradual lifting of the measures to curb the COVID-19 was made public.
 Among Greece's largest ferry companies are MINOAN LINES, HELLENIC SEAWAYS, BLUE STAR FERRIES, SUPERFAST FERRIES.

 The protocol was developed by the Greek Maritime Ministry via the cooperation with Greece’s public health organization EODY, and the Greek Shipowners Association for Passenger Ships.
 It has been forwarded to coastal shipping companies for the submission of proposals.

 Restrictions for travel by ferry and high-speed vessels to the Greek islands are still in place.
 The full lifting of restrictions may possibly take place on June 1, 2020.

 According to the protocol, when ship travel in Greece resumes, RoPax ferries will be allowed to carry 55% of their maximum passenger capacity.
 Ferries without cruise staterooms will be allowed to fill 50% of their original capacity.

 For high-speed ferries (catamaran ships), the max number of passengers allowed in Economy and First-Class seats will be equal to 50% of what Greece's current legislation allows.

 Pre-boarding screening measures will be applied.
 Passengers will be given health questionnaires to fill out.
 Thermal screening is recommended for travellers on ships deployed on routes of 3+ hours.
 When boarding, all passengers must wear face masks as well as maintain a minimum distance of 1.5 metres between one another.

 Regarding seat allocation for aircraft-type seats (Seating Lounge), special markings will indicate where passengers are allowed to sit and where not.